Join the next DevProdEng Lowdown live webcast on March 13 – Register here.

 Faster feedback cycles will change developer behavior in other positive ways, including encouraging developers to run builds and tests more often rather than pushing quality checks to later stages of the development cycle.
 Building more often means developers spend less time debugging problems that occur from compounding changesets.
 Another benefit of smaller changesets is the lower likelihood of merge conflicts and stale feature branches and pull requests.

 Building and testing more often is also safer because there is less chance of defects passing through quality gates, and companies aren’t tempted to cut corners like turning off tests and other safety measures in order to ship faster.

 Build Cache allows you to share and reuse unchanged build and test outputs across the team.
 This speeds up local and CI builds since cycles are not wasted re-building components that are unaffected by new code changes.
-Gradle Enterprise Build Cache supports both Gradle and Maven build tool environments.
+Develocity Build Cache supports both Gradle and Maven build tool environments.
 To learn more about how Build Cache differs from binary repositories, click here.

 Easy to Use

 Deploy, manage and operate with very little effort.

 Create replicating caches near your developers for faster access and faster builds.